bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 The required parameter is:

-* app slug
+* app slug.

 Optional parameters are:

-* next: slug of the first file in the response (as a string)
+* next: slug of the first file in the response (as a string).
-* limit: max number of elements per page (as an integer)
+* limit: max number of elements per page (as an integer).

 Example `curl` request: